People

 Johanna is a doctoral candidate whose research investigates the convergence of sport psychology and technology, specifically studying how coaches implement neurofeedback training to enhance athlete performance.
 She prioritizes an interdisciplinary approach in her work and is pursuing graduate certificates in Measurement & Statistics and Athletic Coaching.
 Her aim is to translate data and empirical research into actionable coaching tools for supporting athlete development and cultivating high-performance environments.

-Trey is a second-year master’s student in the Sport Psychology program.
-His current thesis investigates the relationship between personality, self-talk, and quiet eye duration in target performance.
+Trey is a first-year PhD student in the Sport Psychology program.
+His Master's thesis investigated the relationship between personality, self-talk, and quiet eye duration in target performance.
 By integrating eye tracking technology into his research, Trey adopts a more holistic approach to understanding attention and motor learning.
 He intends to provide empirical evidence supporting mental skills that enhance and elevate athletic performance.

 Research Assistants